Select your interface:

 You are currently viewing instructions for the: Manager

 Upon receiving your monthly scan report, we recommend to always check for unclassified cookies.
 These will be stated in the report as a separate category and will therefore be easily identifiable.

 Unclassified cookies have not been given a purpose description yet, which makes it impossible for your website visitors to provide informed consent.

 In the context of GDPR compliance, all cookies except those strictly necessary to run the website, should be blocked until visitors has given consent.
 In order to ensure correct behavior and provide your users with full transparency, we urge you to update any unclassified cookies and make this a routine part of your recurring website maintenance.
-See 1.
-Make sure you have enabled ‘prior consent’ as well as What does ‘prior consent’ mean and how do I implement it?.
+See What does ‘prior consent’ mean and how do I implement it?.

 When using Automatic Cookie Blocking Mode, unclassified cookies will not be blocked automatically.
 This is to prevent the potential loss of functionality of the website.
 Unclassified cookies are merely a cookie of which the actual category is unknown and may be necessary.

 Unclassified cookies will be blocked prior consent if they are set by an element that sets unclassified cookies and cookies in one (or several) of the following categories: "preferences", "statistics", or "marketing".

 If the element exclusively sets unclassified cookies, or a combination of necessary and unclassified cookies, the element will not be blocked prior consent.

 With the above exception, as a rule, unclassified cookies will not get blocked automatically and it is recommended to assign the appropriate category at your earliest convenience to ensure it will get handled correctly.